-- What reporting processes are in place in the event that a generator fails inspection, is not properly maintained, or fails a test? - Facility has current protocols in place to engage Power Pro Service or Trane Rentals in the event of emergency generator failure.
-Trane Rentals is capable of providing the facility with an appropriately sized mobile generator set.
-The time to produce the generator will depend on its current location, but the time will not exceed 2 hours.
-Bana Electric will provide electricians to connect the mobile generator to the facility emergency panel at the time of delivery. - What positions are routinely trained on the process of establishing emergency power to the building? - The emergency generator and transfer switch are designed and set to automatically (10 seconds or less) establish emergency power in the event of a loss of adequate electrical power to the facility.
+- What reporting processes are in place in the event that a generator fails inspection, is not properly maintained, or fails a test? - Facility has current protocols in place to engage Penn Power in the event of emergency generator failure.
+Penn Power is capable of providing the facility with an appropriately sized mobile generator set. - What positions are routinely trained on the process of establishing emergency power to the building? - The emergency generator and transfer switch are designed and set to automatically (10 seconds or less) establish emergency power in the event of a loss of adequate electrical power to the facility.
 The transfer switch can also be operated manually by a properly trained individual if necessary. - Who is responsible for performing this task? - The Environmental Services Manager trains all Maintenance personnel on the proper procedures for establishing emergency power. - What procedures are in place to troubleshoot generator system failures? - In light of safety concerns, only a factory trained technician or licensed electrician are authorized to adequately troubleshoot and/or repair the emergency generator.
-Penn Power and Ferguson Electric are available 24/7 to address these types of issues. - How long can emergency power be sustained before having to replenish fuel if tank is full? - The facility generator operates on natural gas, and therefore, it can sustain emergency power indefinitely as long as the natural gas service remains operational through the utility. - What systems, capabilities, and/or resources will be impacted if power is lost and emergency power is unable to be secured (e.g., food, water, ventilation)? - All heating, cooling, mechanical ventilation, refrigeration, hot water systems, laundry systems, some cooking equipment, EMR, oxygen manifold and mobile concentrators, fire alarm system once backup battery expires, lighting, emergency lighting and exit signs once backup batteries expire, most computer systems, internet/wifi and the main switchboard.
+Penn Power is available 24/7 to address these types of issues. - How long can emergency power be sustained before having to replenish fuel if tank is full? - The facility generator operates on natural gas, and therefore, it can sustain emergency power indefinitely as long as the natural gas service remains operational through the utility. - What systems, capabilities, and/or resources will be impacted if power is lost and emergency power is unable to be secured (e.g., food, water, ventilation)? - All heating, cooling, mechanical ventilation, refrigeration, hot water systems, laundry systems, some cooking equipment, EMR, oxygen manifold and mobile concentrators, fire alarm system once backup battery expires, lighting, emergency lighting and exit signs once backup batteries expire, most computer systems, internet/wifi and the main switchboard.
 Facilities with sewage lift stations, sewage grinders, macerating pumps, sump pumps, ejector pumps and fire pumps (electrical and pneumatic types) will lose service.